Even Superheroes Need Support — illustration of a professional casting a superhero shadow across a red gradient

 Trade shows in the PR and legal-marketing space are brutally competitive — every booth is selling something similar to an audience that has seen every angle.
 Reputation Ink needed to stand out at ALA, drive qualified foot traffic, and convert that attention into lasting relationships, not just badge scans.

-The budget was limited, so the concept had to do the heavy lifting and thread across booth design, digital, and a pre- and post-show email and social cadence.
+This was Reputation Ink's first attendance at an ALA conference, so the concept had to do heavy lifting to create a memorable and inviting first impression that threaded across booth design, digital, and a pre- and post-show email and social cadence.

 I built the entire campaign around a superhero archetype framework — a concept that put the conference attendee at the center of the story rather than the agency.
-The core idea: every lawyer, marketer, and communicator has a superpower.
+The core idea: every legal administrator wields a superpower.

 From there came a bold booth backdrop engineered to hook attention first; a branded personality wheel grounded in Carl Jung's archetype theory; a seven-question, Buzzfeed-style quiz on a custom landing page; collectible archetype cards and badge ribbons as takeaways; and one high-value giveaway — a Tory Burch bag — engineered to drive newsletter signups over throwaway tchotchkes.
 The booth hardware was deliberately modular, reusable across future events with evergreen pieces amortized over many shows.